approvals/ApprovalTests.Java/approvaltests/docs/how_to/MachineNameSpecificTest.md

 <a id="top"></a>

-# How to use NamerFactory.asMachineNameSpecificTest() in Parameterized Tests
+# How to run tests only on specific machines

 <!-- toc -->
 <!-- endToc -->